department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/short form UAT may.june 2022/research-plan.md

-# [DRAFT] Research Plan: VSA 10-10, UAT of shortened form based on disability rating, Health Care application 10-10EZ, June 2022
+# [DRAFT] Research Plan: 10-10 Apps team, UAT of shortened form based on disability rating, Health Care application 10-10EZ, June 2022

 ## Background
 This research is to be conducted on the Health Care Application (10-10EZ) by the 10-10 Health Apps team.